cademirci/cademirci.github.io/_posts/2020-03-25-a-web-application-with-world-map.md

 Sometimes, it is better that make things simple.
 Django does not provide `pointField` that holds a world point coordinates.
 If so, then I figure it out with this way: can be hold that two data instead of PointField: these are two `FloatField`s one of them holding `latitude`, and `longitude` the other does.
 And done.

-#### Communication Between Django and Leaflet
+### Map

-After that, I found a Javascript library called [Leafletjs](https://leafletjs.com/) which allows you to manage map and map items like pin, field, pin popups and things like that.
-I like javascript.
-It always helps me.
+After a back-end framework that can serve a map management system, you need a map management system which allows you to manage map and map items like pin, field, pin popups and things like that.
+I found and thought to use [Google Maps Platform](https://developers.google.com/maps/documentation) first.
+You have to get an API key and a billing account for using GMP.
+Then when keep searching, an open source javascript library called [Leafletjs](https://leafletjs.com/) and I decided to use it instead of Google's API.

+### Communication Between Django and Leaflet

-At the and, in my HTML templates, I run a Django Jinja for loop and geoJson object within, all of them framed with Leaflet javascript code:
+At the end, in my HTML templates, I run a Django Jinja for loop and geoJson object within, all of them framed with Leaflet javascript code:

 {% raw %}
 ```javascript